Yamanni ryu: Lineage

 Tradition maintains that Sakugawa Kanga, entrusted with the protection of prominent Ryūkyū families, had studied the art in China.
 Later he lived in Akata village in Shuri, Okinawa.
 Sakugawa developed the style in the late 18th century.
 He passed it on to the Chinen family, beginning with Chinen Umikana.
 Sanda Chinen (1842–1925), also known as Yamani USUMEI and Yamane TANMEI, introduced the "bouncing" motion of the staff which is the style's hallmark.
 His grandson, Masami Chinen, named the style after him.
 Masami Chinen's grandnephew Teruo Chinen was the last family member to practice the style.

 Bugeikan Yamane-ryu

-Higa Seitoku started to train in Yamane-ryu in 1956 after completing his study of karate under Kishimoto Soko (precursor of the style now known as KishimotoDi).
+Higa Seitoku started to train in Yamane-ryu in 1956 after completing his study of karate under Kishimoto Soko.
 He was the only person to receive an official license in bōjutsu by the founder of Yamane-ryu, Chinen Masami.

 To this day the same kata and techniques are transmitted in the Bugeikan dojo founded by Higa Seitoku in Okinawa and currently run by his son and nephews.
 While at the Bugeikan a variety of weapons are practiced the Yamane-ryu curriculum only encompasses bō Kata.